 Arrange the participants in chairs in a circle with one less chair than people.
 Larger groups may need multiple circles.
 Have the person without a chair stand in the middle.
 They are to call out a sentence that describes him or herself.
 Examples: People wearing a red sweatshirt.
 People with blonde hair.
 People that play an instrument.
 Any person who also fits that description must stand up and switch chairs with other people who fit that description.
 The person standing in the middle must also try to sit in a vacant chair.
 There will be one person left.
 They now call out a sentence that is self-descriptive but that also would apply to other people so that a chair becomes vacant for them.
 If the statement describes only the person in the middle they can choose another statement or do an ‘everybody move’ by calling out Shamrock Shuffle and everyone must change places.
 At any point, you as the moderator can call out “Shamrock Shuffle”.
 Let them continue to rotate through the middle for as long as time allows.

-Note: The ‘everyone move’ command can be named anything appropriate to the season or the environment.
+Note: The ‘everyone move’ command can be named anything appropriate to the season or the environment and it becomes the name of the game as well.

 To process the activity, ask these or similar questions: